ProxymanApp/atlantis/README.md

 - [ ] Ready for Production

 ## How to use
-1. Install Atlantis by CocoaPod or SWP, then starting one single line of code:
+1. Install Atlantis by CocoaPod or SPM, then starting one single line of code:
 ```swift
 import Atlantis